Graduate Levels

 3. Have the student work through the program again, this time taking Level Lifters to pass super-advanced levels.

+4. When the student graduates again, reduce their fluency rate by a second and consider reducing their whoopsies by a step too.
 We find the few students who reach this high level like the challenge of having to work through the program with more difficult requirements.

 This article was written by Mike Kenny, fifth-grade teacher and founder of MathFactLab.